ttyen/OLED-SSD1306/README.md

 Drawing Images
 ==================
 The PIL library is used to draw images to the screen.
 Remember to pre-scale your image!
-Note: the library will attempt to convert any color images to black and white.

 '''python
     led = ssd1306_driver()